 The new Microgrid Technology Center for OATI is a five-story office and data center facility.
-This award-winning project is a showcase of technology that controls an Advanced Microgrid and utilizes waste heat from the power production.
+This award-winning project is a showcase of technology that controls an Advanced Microgrid and utilizes waste heat from power production.
 The main goal of the project was to generate on-site electricity for the office space, and to ensure consistent, reliable power to the mission-critical data center.
-Our design allows the building to be powered via local utility, on-site renewables, diesel powered generator, natural gas microturbine, or any combination thereof.
+Our design allows the building to be powered via local utility, on-site renewables, diesel-powered generator, natural gas microturbine, or any combination thereof.

 - New Five-Story, Class ‘A’ Office Building

 - 600 kW of Natural Gas Microturbines

 - 280-ton Absorption Chiller and 3,200 MBH Heat Recovery Heat Exchanger (HRHX)